Hosting and bandwidth provided by MacAce.net.

 Apple's own site has a very helpful walkthrough that includes checking the signal, resetting the network settings, repositioning the SIM card, checking with the carrier, and finally as a last resort, restoring the iPhone.
 Please note that restoring the iPhone will erase all data.
 Be sure that you have recently backed up your iPhone before restoring it.

 Odds are good that the issue is not with the iPhone itself, but rather an issue with the iPhone settings or the network.
-Apple provides a helpful assistant to walkthrough common wireless networking problems that one may encounter with the iPhone.
+Apple provides a helpful document to walkthrough common wireless networking problems that one may encounter with the iPhone.

 If none of Apple's suggestions solve the issue and you can't get your iPhone to connect to the Internet at multiple locations, try the Apple recommended "recharge, restart and reset, update and restore" procedure for good measure one last time as well.
 If it still won't work, the iPhone could be physically damaged and require service.